kaogire/recipes/client/README.md

 ##Description

-ReCipe is an app that allows users to view, add, delete, update and comment on recipes, be it their own or those created by other users.
-Users can also view other users' recipes and comment on them.
-Users also have the ability to share their favortie recipes with other users via social media platforms.
+Table for 2 Recipes is an app that allows the user to view, create, modify and delete the recipes and/or comments.

 ---